-During the recently concluded International Safety and Health Exhibition held in Singapore, new tech tools were displayed to the public.
+During the recently concluded International Safety and Health Exhibition held in Singapore, new tech tools for wearable personal safety devices were displayed to the public.
 These high tech toys are set to make a bold impact on the workplace.
 Among the most popular items in the event were a monitoring device from Certis, and two wearables from Fujitsu for personal safety.

 The device can detect if the person has fallen, and then send an alert which would include information such as the person’s location.
 It can also measure the wearer’s pulse, as well as changes to the wearer’s acceleration, and even the barometric pressure surrounding him or her.

 Certis Group Singapore demonstrated a device that made use of surveillance cameras incorporated into a shop floor safety monitoring system.
 With a combination of facial recognition and object detection software, the system presents itself as an integrated software that is also able to determine if an unauthorized person is on the floor.

 This facial recognition software allows the system to determine if there are workers who are not wearing helmets.
 The system then flags these and sends an alert to the central administration.
 If there are any unauthorized personnel, these are also flagged and an alert is also sent.
 Their object recognition software is able to scan the floor to see if the company adheres and complies to various safety regulations.
 These include scanning for fire extinguishers and other safety equipment on the floor.